 The widespread use of the Internet of Things (IoT) and ongoing advancements in Machine-to-Machine (M2M) communication networks are transforming numerous sectors by integrating a wide range of devices, appliances, services, and systems.
 The Internet of Things (IoT) is one of the numerous applications that network slicing-enabled 5G will enable, facilitating communication between enormous numbers of linked devices and sensors.
-The global network slicing market is approaching lucrative prospects, reaching over 578 billion at a CAGR of 35% through 2021-2028.

 Two types of IoT applications exist: high-power, low-latency applications (such as mobile video surveillance) and low-power, long-range IoT apps (smart factories and smart cities).
 The development of 5G technologies is expected to increase in order to fulfil the rising demand for IoT applications, which are categorized as massive machine-type communication and mission-critical applications.